 If your course is related to your previous study or experience (whether in paid work or a voluntary capacity) you may be able to make a case to gain exemptions from some modules through one of two forms of assessment.

 The Assessment of Prior Learning (APL) is the accreditation of previously acquired certificated learning and it might include Open University modules or in-company training, for example.
-Brookes recognises certain professional qualifications awarded by bodies such as the Association of Chartered Certified Accountants (ACCA), and the English Nursing Board (ENB).
+Brookes recognises certain professional qualifications awarded by bodies such as the Association of Chartered Certified Accountants (ACCA), and the Nursing and Midwifery Council (NMC).

 The Assessment of Prior Experiential Learning (APEL) recognises knowledge or skills acquired through life, work experience and study which has not been formally attested through any academic or professional certification.
 It might include, for example, computer programming, editing skills or organisational skills.